| | | | | |

 Simucube Buyer's Guide

-I think most of us sim racers know that Simucube occupies a very specific position in the market.
+This Simucube buyer’s guide gets right to it – I think most of us sim racers know Simucube occupies a very specific position in the market.
 They’re not trying to compete with Moza or Simagic on price, and they’re not chasing the entry-level crowd Fanatec dominates.
 Simucube is the high end choice, and they own that position unapologetically.
-The company’s roots are actually quite interesting – Granite Devices spent eight years building industrial motor controllers before the sim racing community’s interest in direct drive pulled them into this market in 2015.
+The company’s roots are quite interesting – Granite Devices spent eight years building industrial motor controllers before the sim racing community’s interest in direct drive pulled them into this market in 2015.
 By 2019-2020, with the success of Simucube 2, they’d shifted their primary focus to sim racing under the Simucube brand, dedicating over 60 professionals to sim racing equipment whilst Granite Devices remained the parent company.
 That industrial background shows.
-My experience with the Simucube 2 Pro is that it’s properly solid and in the near 5 years I’ve owned it, it has never let me down.
+My experience with the Simucube 2 Pro is that it’s properly solid – in the near 5 years I’ve owned it, it has never let me down.
+This Simucube buyer’s guide is the long version of why.

 Quick Navigation